-Blood glucose concentration is monitored and controlled by the pancreas .
-Blood glucose too High Pancreas produces the hormone insulin.
-This causes: • glucose to move from the blood into the cells • the liver and muscle cells to convert glucose in to glycogen for storage. glucose insulin glycogen Type 1 diabetes Pancreas fails to produce enough insulin leading to uncontrolled blood glucose levels.
+Blood glucose concentration is monitored and controlled by the pancreas.
+It is controlled by negative feedback Blood glucose Pancreas produces the hormone insulin. too High This causes: glucose to move from the insulin blood into the cells glucose glycogen the liver and muscle cells to convert glucose in to glycogen for storage.
+Blood glucose Pancreas produces the hormone glucagon. too low This causes glycogen to be broken down into glucose.
+Type 1 diabetes Pancreas fails to produce enough insulin leading to uncontrolled blood glucose levels.
 Treatment: by insulin injection.
 Type 2 diabetes Body cells no longer respond to insulin.
 Obesity is a risk factor.
-Treatment: having a low sugar diet/low carbohydrate diet and increasing exercise.
+Treatment: